 The low power oscillator is connected to an external 3.0 to 4.0MHz crystal.
-The oscillator can be operated in two modes, namely normal mode or low power mode.
-The low power mode is operational when the remainder of the circuit is off (not operational).
+The oscillator can be operated in normal mode or low power mode.

 Should a suitable external clock signal be preferred, this may be directly connected to the XIN pin, which is fed through to output 'Mclk'.
 In this case, XOUT is left unconnected.